Census Dots

 Native American/Other

-Of the 486 places in South Dakota, Stockholm is the 313th most populous.
+Stockholm is ranked the 341st most populous place in South Dakota, out of 485 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Stockholm was ranked the 313th most populous place in the 2020 Census.

 Stockholm's White Population